mnemonic6502/apitest/README.md

 * run bascompyins.sh
 * sudo -i -u postgres, copy db.out to postgres user, play the dump into fresh postgres service
 * if running app & db separate, ensure you alter the connection strings mentioned above.
-* ensure restapi.py and valuemod.py are in the same location
+* ensure restapi.py and valuemod.py are in the same location, both should be executable (chmod u+x)
 * run ./restapi.py
 * send a curl or connect via a browser to *localhost:5000/api/valinc
-- Change *localhost to required IP when api is remote.
+- Change *localhost to required IP when api is remote (see above)
-- also /valcheck is an API call that can be run independently to confirm the current value count without incrementing
+- also /valcheck is a API call that can be run independently to confirm the current value count without incrementing it